The-Powerpuff-Girls3/CSC-510-Movie-Mood/README.md

 #insert gif

-another one is called "Popular people"
+another one is called "celebrity"

 #insert gif